lawmercado/inf01017-tp1/README.md

-# ufrgs-inf01017-random-trees
+# ufrgs-inf01017-random-forest
-Random trees classification implementation using bootstrapping and using k-fold for validation
+Random forest classification implementation using bootstrapping and using k-fold for validation

 This is the first assignment of the discipline INF01017, from UFRGS.